 Goldman’s screenplay is widely considered one of the greatest of all time.
 Frequently cited by renowned writer Aaron Sorkin as the go-to for budding screenwriters, the script maps the motivations of the pair and the ensuing chase to perfectly illustrate a prime example of intention and obstacle story structure.
 The comedic interchanges of dialogue and humorous set-pieces have been borrowed, twisted and reimagined in nearly every “buddy film” since, yet the fundamental humour and charm of Goldman’s script doesn’t feel dated at all.
 The logistics of attempting to stage a robbery in Bolivia with a significant language barrier that gives way to bickering and humiliation between Butch and Sundance stands out as a particular comedic highlight.

-The look and feel of the film instil the iconography of both the outlaws themselves, and the period setting of the Wild West.
+The look and feel of Butch Cassidy and The Sundance Kid instil the iconography of both the outlaws themselves, and the period setting of the Wild West.
 Conrad Hall’s notable use of sepia-tinted cinematography – as well as the opening credits stylised like silent films of the era – gives way to luscious and colourful wide shots as we bask in the landscape, whilst constantly keeping one eye on the horizon in search for the posse ceaselessly on their trail.
 This mix of period-style photography with contemporary cinematography, editing and Burt Bacharach’s timely score gives the film a distinct sixties vibe whilst owing a great visual and tonal debt to classic Western films.